Keeping The Saw Sharp

 One approach is through the discipline developed through training.
 The problem with most training sessions is that once the session is over, the learning stops.
 If it’s a one-time event, many people leave with one or two ideas they may implement.
 A series-based set of training, on the other hand, may have a different result.
 Yet there is still a high risk of behavior reverting to the previous state when the realities of day-to-day business operations set in.

-Responding requires discipline.
 And going back to the basics – using methods of planning, prioritizing, scheduling, budgeting, delegating, and motivating.
 And these things require purposeful effort.
-Setting a goal of returning to what make you successful is a good start.
-The next step may require you to embrace the concept of spaced-repetition.
+Setting a goal of returning to what makes you successful is a good start.
+The next step may require you to embrace the concept of spaced repetition.

 Spaced-repetition in terms of learning involves listening to or reading knowledge-based material that supports the goal.
 Anyone can read a how-to book and get a few tips, but how long will it last?
 And the important question: Will it become a habit?
 Studies show that without spaced-repetition, knowledge and skill will fade over time.
 Engaging the information in shorter bursts multiple times will help make sure it’s available when you need it.
 And it supports the behavior you want to change.